opendocsg/slw-judgments-backfill/2005_SGCA_34/report.md

 **Principle against self-incrimination**

 31     The principle against self-incrimination is part of the law of this land.
-In _Lee Thin Tuan v Louis Vuitton_ [1992] 2 SLR 273, this court reiterated the principle against self-incrimination and modified the terms of an order of court requiring the appellant to provide information and documents concerning the receipt and supply of goods bearing the trade marks belonging to the respondent, as complying with that part of the order would “tend to incriminate him and expose him to a criminal charge or charges under the Trade Marks Act (Cap 322) and the Consumer Protection (Trade Descriptions And Safety Requirements) Act (Cap 53)” (at 275, [4]).
-Another case which applied this principle is _Guc c io Guc c i SpA v Sukhdav Singh_ [1992] 1 SLR 553.
+In _Lee Thin Tuan v Louis Vuitton_ <span class="citation">[1992] 2 SLR 273</span>, this court reiterated the principle against self-incrimination and modified the terms of an order of court requiring the appellant to provide information and documents concerning the receipt and supply of goods bearing the trade marks belonging to the respondent, as complying with that part of the order would “tend to incriminate him and expose him to a criminal charge or charges under the Trade Marks Act (Cap 322) and the Consumer Protection (Trade Descriptions And Safety Requirements) Act (Cap 53)” (at 275, [4]).
+Another case which applied this principle is _Guc c io Guc c i SpA v Sukhdav Singh_ <span class="citation">[1992] 1 SLR 553</span>.

 32     In order to plead the privilege of self-incrimination, there “must be grounds to apprehend danger to the [defendant], and those grounds must be reasonable, rather than fanciful”: _per_ Staughton LJ in _Soc iedade Nac ional de Combustiveis de Angola UEE v Lundqvist_ [1991] 2 QB 310 at